-Non-Disclosure Agreement (NDA) Defined
+Non-Disclosure Agreement (NDA) Definition

 A non-disclosure agreement is a legal contract that creates a confidential relationship between two or more parties.
 According to this contract, the information shared among these parties cannot be made available to any party other than the parties involved in this agreement.
 This is also called confidentiality agreement, confidential disclosure agreement or propriety information agreement.

-A Little More on Non-Disclosure Agreements
+A Little More on What is a Non-Disclosure Agreement (NDA)

 NDA is a written contract signed by all the parties involved in order to make sure no information or knowledge covered under the agreement is revealed to a third party.
 A non-disclosure agreement is often signed by two companies engaged in a business transaction.
 This agreement makes sure the confidential information and knowledge about the business processes of the involved companies are not revealed in public.